xrdocs/telemetry/_tutorials/2022-07-27-monitoring-bng-with-model-driven-telemetry.md

 ##### Super-Geek Starlark Bonus

-Just for fun, I experimented with doing the same thing (tagging and renaming) using the [starlark](https://www.influxdata.com/blog/how-use-starlark-telegraf/) processor instead of converter and rename.
+Just for fun, I experimented with doing the same thing (tag conversion and renaming) using the [starlark](https://www.influxdata.com/blog/how-use-starlark-telegraf/) processor instead of **converter** and **rename**.
 Starlark is probably overkill for this application but just for your reference, here's a working example:

 ```
 [[processors.starlark]]